Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 #### Spellcasting Focus

-You brandish your weapon when you cast spells; weapons that are listed in **Weapon Proficiency** in the [Core Rogue Trait](../../class/rogue/index.md#core-rogue-traits) table are spellcasting focus for you.
+You brandish your weapon when you cast spells; weapons that are listed in **Weapon Proficiency** row in the [Core Rogue Trait](../../class/rogue/index.md#core-rogue-traits) table are spellcasting focus for you.
 Those weapon can also be used to perform the spell's somatic components.
 Any other arcane focuses is restricted for any Arts & Swash spell.

 ### Level 3: Spellbreaker's Mark